ahdis/Test/files/Create_MedCard.md

-# Create Medication Card document
+# Medication Card document

 In a primary system, different medications are documented in a treatment context.
-Primary systems can use this transaction to generate a Medication Card document with the help of the Content Creator.
+Primary systems can use this Exchange Format to generate a Medication Card document with the help of the Content Creator.

 ## Information about the patient